-Hot gas defrost (only for application 5)

-This application can be used on systems with hot gas defrost, but only in small systems, e.g. supermarkets - the functional content has not been adapted to industrial systems with large charges.
+Remote hot gas defrost is supported in application mode 5.
+The hot gas defrost sequence covers control of the hot gas valve, suction valve and drain valve.
+It is intended for smaller systems in e.g. supermarkets - the functional content has not been adapted to industrial systems with large refrigerant charges.